-The 6-month follow-up will be done by interviewing participants using a questionnaire to capture SAEs and AESIs, if applicable.
+The 6-month follow-up will be done by interviewing participants either during a visit or over the telephone using a questionnaire to capture SAEs and serious AESIs, if applicable.

 The method of recording, evaluating, and assessing causal relationship of AE and SAE and the procedures for completing and transmitting SAE reports are provided in Appendix 10.3.